novaprova/novaprova/doc/manual/porting.rst

     char *self_exe()

 Returns a newly allocated string representing the absolute pathname of the process' executable.
-This is used when Novaprova forks itself to run Valgrind.
+This is used when NovaProva forks itself to run Valgrind.
 The Linux code uses a ``readlink()`` call on the symlink ``/proc/self/exe``.

 List Loaded Libraries